awakzdev/WorldofGames/README.md

 # WorldofGames
-DevOps Project - Jenkins Github Integration CI/CD
+DevOps Project - CI/CD using Jenkins Github Integration to Docker

 To play use :
 `python MainGame.py`